ImSoZRious/advent-of-code-2024/README.md

 # Advent of code 2024
 Archived of my attempt on advent of code 2024.
-This year I want to learn elixir, perl and zig so I alternate between these languages.
+This year I want to learn ~~elixir, perl and zig~~ any languages I have a feeling to write so I alternate between these languages.

 This repository use nix flake to manage dependency.